himuglamuh/BeaconBox/README.md

                 └── index.html
 ```

 - `config.yaml` – Main configuration file.
 Set your SSID, password, and other options here.
+You definitely want to change settings here before creating your own image and deploying it.
 - `overlay/common/srv/beaconbox/index.html` – The main web interface served to users who connect to the Pi.
 Customize this file to change the content.
 By default, it contains a simple welcome message with instructions for users of different devices on how to access and download files.
+This is optional to change depending on your own use case.
 - `overlay/common/srv/beaconbox/files/` – Place any files you want to share with users here.
 They will be accessible via the web interface.
-You can pre-populate this directory with files before building the image, or add files later by accessing the Pi's filesystem.
+You can pre-populate this directory with files before building the image, or add files later by accessing the running BeaconBox filesystem, or by connecting a USB drive when BeaconBox is running.
+This folder comes with a sample `forbidden_knowledge.txt` file.

+## 📁 USB Drive Auto-Sharing

+BeaconBox supports automatic mounting and sharing of USB drives for quick access and file transfer.

+- When a USB drive is inserted, it is:
+  - Mounted to `/mnt/sdX`
+  - Symlinked to `/srv/beaconbox/files/u-sdX` for easy access via the web interface
+  - Made available for people connecting to the BeaconBox Wi-Fi network under `http://10.42.0.1/files/u-sdX`
+- On boot and on each new USB connection, the system cleans up:
+  - Any empty `u-*` folders in `/srv/beaconbox/files`
+  - Any stale mountpoints in `/mnt`
+- Drives are not unmounted on removal due to limitations in udev timing and permissions.
+This is intentional and handled gracefully:
+  - Leftover directories are harmless (other than possible clutter in your `/files/` directory) and cleared on next USB insert or reboot
+  - Lazy unmounting (`umount -l`) is used internally to prevent hangs

+> [!TIP]
+> In practice, most users won't hot-swap USB drives frequently.
+If needed, cleanup can also be triggered manually or on a scheduled task.

+### ⚠️ USB Drive Behavior: Mounting Only When BeaconBox is Running

+For security reasons, **BeaconBox only mounts USB drives that are plugged in *while the system is running.***

+Drives that are already plugged in before boot **will not** be automatically mounted.
+You can, of course, mount and share them manually if you'd like.

+Drives that were plugged in while BeaconBox was running will persist across reboots.

+#### Why?

+- This prevents BeaconBox from accidentally sharing **the same USB drive it's running from.**
+- It also avoids mounting internal hard drives on x86\_64 systems.
+- BeaconBox treats *hot-plugged USB drives* as intentional sharing behavior.

+#### What this means for you:

+- ✅ Plug in your USB drive **after BeaconBox has booted**.
+- 🔄 If you reboot BeaconBox, **leave the USB drive plugged in**.
+Its folder will persist.
+- ❌ Don't boot BeaconBox *from* the USB drive you want to share.

 ## 🐛 Troubleshooting